Oleg Matytsin: FISU Presidency

 Prior to becoming president, Matytsin served four years as First Vice-President of FISU.

 Under Matytsin's leadership, FISU is set to develop a strategic plan to guide its operations over the next 10 years.
 This will define FISU's strategic goals and act as a detailed roadmap for achieving them.
 The strategy is dictated by FISU's vision, which is "to create a world where university sport has positively shaped the majority of leaders in society".

 Following the CAS decision in the case of WADA vs RUSADA, Matytsin vacated the FISU Presidency on 23 March 2021 until 17 December 2022.
 Leonz Eder serves as the Acting President.

 Political career

 On 21 January 2020, Matytsin was appointed Minister of Sport of Russia in the Mikhail Mishustin's Cabinet.
+In May 2024 Matytsin was rumoured to leave the Government of Russia.
+Matytsin eventually was not re-appointed to the Mikhail Mishustin's Second Cabinet and was replaced as Minister by Governor of Khabarovsk Krai Mikhail Degtyarev.

+After leaving the Government Matytsin took a full time job as professor of sport law in the Kutafin Moscow State Law University as well as was appointed Advisor to Prime Minister Mikhail Mishustin.
+Matytsin was also rumoured to be a United Russia candidate in the upcoming Unecha constituency by-election to the State Duma.
+Matytsin was later announced as United Russia candidate in the Unecha constituency by-election.
+Matytsin won the by-election with 68.01% of the vote.

+In anticipation of Matytsin's election Dmitry Svishchev resigned from his position as Chairman of the State Duma Committee on Physical Culture and Sport in late July 2024.
+On September 16, 2024, Matytsin, along with fellow freshmen and former Mikhail Mishustin's Cabinet member Viktoria Abramchenko and Nikolay Shulginov, was unanimously admitted to the United Russia faction in the State Duma.
+On September 17, 2024, Matytsin was unanimously elected Chairman of the Duma Committee on Physical Culture and Sport.